IsmaelTerreno/pizza-order-apollo/README.md

 # pizza-order-react-apollo
 Pizza to manage orders using React + Redux + Sagas + Apollo client for Graphql.

-## Use case - Problem Statement :pizza:
+## Use case - Problem Statement for pizza cart.
 We have a TON of :pizza: and a GraphQL API but no way for pizza lovers to actually order their 'za!
 Your goal is to design a pizza order form using React.
 Pizza lovers need to be able to add pizzas to a "Pizza Cart" (i.e. a list of pizzas they've submitted) and be able to view all the pies they've submitted to their "Pizza Cart"!

 ## Requirements